 The block signal is checked in the beginning of each program cycle.
 The blocking signal is received from the blocking matrix in the function's dedicated input.
-If the blocking signal is not activated when the pick-up element activates, a CLPU ACT signal is generated and the function proceeds to the time characteristics calculation.
+If the blocking signal is not activated when the pick-up element activates, a ALARM or TRIP signal is generated and the function proceeds to the time characteristics calculation.

 If the blocking signal is active when the pick-up element activates, a BLOCKED signal is generated and the function does not process the situation further.
-If the CLPU ACT function has been activated before the blocking signal, it resets and processes the release time characteristics similarly to when the pick-up signal is reset.